scotthallauer/msc-project/README.md

 conda list
 ```

 If not, you will need to install it before continuing.
-The process will probably differ between cluster envirnoments, but here is how it done on the CHPC:
+The process will probably differ between cluster envirnoments, but here is how it is done on the CHPC:

 ```
 # check available python modules